staraink/RepMI/README.md

-# MIRepNet: A pipeline and foundation model for EEG-based motor imagery classification
+# 🧠MIRepNet: A pipeline and foundation model for EEG-based motor imagery classification
 We will release our code after accepted.

 ## Overview